 - Reduce electricity costs

-- Keep stockpile of food at home
+- Keep a stockpile of food at home

 - Going off-grid